 2023

-July: Our lab will be presenting several studies at 45th Annual Meeting of the Cognitive Science Society, held in Sydney, Australia this summer in July.
-Our lab will be presenting two talks including "The goal bias emerges early in motion event inspection and speech planning: Evidence from eye-movements" by Yiran Chen, Anna Papafragou and John Trueswell as well as a talk in the Space in Context symposium entitled "The Ins and Outs of spatial language" by Anna Papafragou, Myrto Grigoroglou and Barbara Landau.
-We will also present four poster presentations including "Structural signatures of individual object and event units" by Sarah Lee, Yue Ji and Anna Papafragou, "Event units in language and cognition" by Sarah Lee, Alessandra Pintado-Urbanc, Anna Papafragou and Ercenur Ünal, "Conceptual and linguistic factors affect entity processing and labeling" by Sarah Lee, Lea Mangifesta, and Anna Papafragou, and "Cognitive signatures of aspectual coercion" by Ugurcan Vurgun, Yue Ji and Anna Papafragou.
+July: Our lab will be presenting several studies at the 45th Annual Meeting of the Cognitive Science Societyheld in Sydney, Australia this summer in July.
+Our lab will be giving two talks including "The goal bias emerges early in motion event inspection and speech planning: Evidence from eye-movements" by Yiran Chen, Anna Papafragou, and John Trueswell as well as a talk at the Space in Context symposium entitled "The Ins and Outs of spatial language" by Anna Papafragou, Myrto Grigoroglou, and Barbara Landau.
+We will also present four poster presentations including "Structural signatures of individual object and event units" by Sarah Lee, Yue Ji, and Anna Papafragou, "Event units in language and cognition" by Sarah Lee, Alessandra Pintado-Urbanc, Anna Papafragou, and Ercenur Ünal, "Conceptual and linguistic factors affect entity processing and labeling" by Sarah Lee, Lea Mangifesta, and Anna Papafragou, and "Cognitive signatures of aspectual coercion" by Ugurcan Vurgun, Yue Ji and Anna Papafragou.

-May: We are proud to announce that our lab will be presenting several studies at the Language, Stereotypes and Social Cognition Workshop, which will be held at Penn this year in May.
-Many of our lab members will present their work including sessions entitled"Listeners’ social evaluations of foreign-accented speakers" by Martin Ho Kwan Ip and Anna Papafragou, "Persona-based social expectations in sentence processing and comprehension" by June Choe and "Personae, charity, and imprecision.
+May: We are proud to announce that our lab will present several studies at the Language, Stereotypes, and Social Cognition Workshop, held at Penn this year in May.
+Many of our lab members will present their work including sessions entitled"Listeners’ social evaluations of foreign-accented speakers" by Martin Ho Kwan Ip and Anna Papafragou, "Persona-based social expectations in sentence processing and comprehension" by June Choe, and "Personae, charity, and imprecision.
 How social information shapes pragmatic reasoning" by Andrea Beltrama and Florian Schwarz.

-April: We’re excited to share that Yiran Chen, one of our current graduate students, will join as a post-doctoral fellow in Dr. Jenny Saffran's Infant Learning Lab at the University of Wisconsin - Madison.
+April: We’re excited to share that Yiran Chen, one of our current graduate students, will join us as a post-doctoral fellow in Dr. Jenny Saffran's Infant Learning Lab at the University of Wisconsin-Madison.
 Congratulations Yiran, and best of luck with your future endeavors!

 April: We’re delighted to share that Alessandra Pintado-Urbanc, our current Lab Manager, will join the Linguistics Ph.D. program at Yale University in the Fall of 2023.
 Congratulations, Alessandra, and best of luck in graduate school!